PopeyeURS/ulyssescaballes-mpv.config/README.md

 ## Overview
 This MPV configuration is engineered for viewers who demand cinematic fidelity, artifact‑free rendering, and adaptive precision across all content types — anime, films, sports, and 8K HDR.

-Every component is tuned for clarity, depth, and realism, powered by a custom shader pipeline and a suite of Lua automation scripts.
+Every component is tuned for clarity, depth, and realism.
+Powered by a custom shader pipeline and a suite of Lua automation scripts.

 ---